Our water hardness page has temporarily moved

 Water softeners

-We’re responsible for supplying clean, wholesome water.
-Our customers, both domestic and industrial, may want to alter the hardness of their water.
+We’re responsible for supplying clean, safe water.
+Our customers, both domestic and industrial, might want to change the hardness of their water.
 We leave it up to you to decide whether artificial water softening is the right choice.

 You might choose to fit softening equipment at home.
-This can be done provided it’s in accordance with the Water Supply (Water Fittings) Regulations 1999 (formerly known as the Water Byelaws).
+This can be done, as long as it’s in line with the Water Supply (Water Fittings) Regulations 1999 (formerly known as the Water Byelaws).
 You must keep an unsoftened supply for drinking purposes, as the softening process adds sodium to the water.

-We don’t advise on whether or not a water softener can be fitted.
+We don’t advise on whether a water softener can be fitted.
 For advice on the installation of filters, softeners and other devices, please contact British Water.